Portrait of the author running and waving at the camera with his right hand. There are trees in the background.

 Research

-Tyler Hou, Shadaj Laddad, Joesph M. Hellerstein
+Tyler Hou, Shadaj Laddad, Joseph M. Hellerstein

-EGRAPHS 2024 (workshop)
+EGRAPHS 2024

-EGRAPHS 2023 (workshop)
+EGRAPHS 2023

 Education

-BA in Applied Mathematics & Computer Science
+BA in Mathematics & Computer Science

 · University of California, Berkeley